bernhardAxonIvy/doc/source/engine-guide/tool-reference/engine-cockpit/security.rst

 Security System
 ^^^^^^^^^^^^^^^

-The security system page will give you an overview about every running application and the security system it is using.
+The security system page will give you an overview of every running application and the security system it is using.
 In addition you have the possibility to trigger the synchronization directly over the UI.
 After the sync process is finished you will see the log about what has been done.